-This is a cider with other fruits or fruit-juices added – for example, berry.
-Note that a “cider” made from a combination of apple and pear juice would be entered in this category since it is neither cider nor perry.
+Fruit Ciders are ciders with other fruits or fruit juices added – for example, berry.
+Note that a pear cider made from a combination of apple and pear juice would be entered as a Fruit Cider since it is neither cider nor perry.

-Aroma/Flavor: The cider character must be present and must fit with the other fruits.
+The cider character must be present and must fit with the other fruits.
 It is a fault if the added fruit(s) completely dominate; a judge might ask, “Would this be different if neutral spirits replaced the cider?”
-A fruit cider should not be like an alco-pop.
+A fruit cider should have more cider character than a typical flavored malt beverage.
 Oxidation is a fault.